yanxiaodi/EmployeePayslipCalculator/README.md

 This is a kind of Dependency Injection, we can call it `Constructor Injection`.

-I create a Action named `Calculate` to receive the params, like this:
+I create an Action named `Calculate` to receive the params, like this:

 ```
         [HttpPost]